 • A2 – Project/Regular Access with 31 projects (60% approval)

-A0 access mostly benefits new users with no previous experience of the RNCA.
-The five information sessions open to all stakeholders proved to be effective in attracting new users.
-More than 200 participants were able to get support and clarify their doubts with the technical experts who manage the RNCA platforms.
+A0 access benefits mostly new users with no prior experience with RNCA.
+The five information sessions, open to all interested parties, proved effective in attracting new users.
+Over 200 participants were able to obtain support and clarify their doubts from the technical experts who manage the RNCA platforms.

-The impact of these Advanced Computing calls grows day by day and translates into more competitive projects with: 1) higher process productivity, 2) more innovative scientific results and 3) better funding opportunities for end users and institutions involved.
-Since the 1st edition, there have been more than half a hundred scientific publications and theses, numbers that continue to increase.
-The top 3 scientific areas accessing these resources are Engineering, Physics and Chemistry, but a growing demand is identified in other areas such as Environment, Bioinformatics and Sociology.
+THE impact of these Advanced Computing competitions grows daily and translates into more competitive projects with: 1) greater process productivity, 2) more innovative scientific results, and 3) better funding opportunities for end users and participating institutions.
+Since the first edition, there have been more than fifty scientific publications and theses, a number that continues to grow. top 3 scientific areas The areas that access these resources are Engineering, Physics and Chemistry, but there is a growing demand in other areas, such as Environment, Bioinformatics and Sociology.

-For research or innovation teams that need more Advanced Computing resources, the role of RNCA does not end here.
-The European partnership EuroHPC has open calls for access to European supercomputers, such as LUMI, Vega or Meluxina.
-RNCA provides support, training and consultancy, among others, to the whole community through the National Competence Center partners, including industry and SMEs.
+For research or innovation teams that require more Advanced Computing resources, the role of the RNCA doesn't end there.
+European partnership EuroHPC he has open competitions access to European supercomputers, such as LUMI, Vega, and Meluxina.
+The RNCA provides support, training, and consulting, among other things, to the entire community through its partners.
+National Competence Center, including industry and SMEs.

-To find out more about Advanced Computing, check out the RNCA website or contact rnca@fccn.pt.
-And while you're at it, mark your calendar for the annual event - RNCA Meeting 2023 - which this year will take place in Vila Real on November 7 and 8.
+To learn more about Advanced Computing, see the RNCA page or contact rnca@fccn.pt.
+And, while you're at it, mark the annual event on your calendar – RNCA Meeting 2023 – which this year takes place in Vila Real on the 7th and 8th of November.

 Other related articles